Educational Programs

 Questions • Contact Jinny at (802) 763-7296 or by e-mail at fourspringsfarm@gmail.com.

-Everyone is happy to work with you to set up a fun-filled program that perfectly suits your group’s needs, and will provide you with just the right amount of scheduled activities, free time, work, and play.
+All of us are happy to work with you to set up a fun-filled program that perfectly suits your group's needs, and will provide you with just the right amount of scheduled activities, free time, work, and play.
 Those at Four Springs Farm want you to go home at least a little wiser and with plenty of great memories to cherish!

 “When children find their first carrot under the ground or collect a warm egg from under a chicken, they move one step closer to understanding where their food comes from.”